strapi/documentation/docusaurus/docs/dev-docs/api/rest/interactive-query-builder.md

 :::caution Disclaimer
 The `qs` library and the interactive query builder provided on this page:
-- do not detect syntax errors,
+- might not detect all syntax errors,
 - are not aware of the parameters and values available in a Strapi project,
 - and do not provide autocomplete features.